BACKGROUND

 Learn more about these tools below.

-We’re surveying residents about the first phases of this work.
-We’re currently accepting feedback about Accessory Dwelling Units, Inclusionary Zoning, Transit-Oriented Development, Parking Reform, and Minimum Lot Size Reform.
-Please visit the subpages to share your thoughts!
+We are surveying residents about the first phases of this work.
+Based on feedback so far, we have made substantive changes to the proposed zoning legislation since initial release.
+Please visit the subpages to view the changes to the proposed legislation and the rationale for the changes: Accessory Dwelling Units, Inclusionary Zoning, Transit-Oriented Development, Parking Reform, and Minimum Lot Size Reform.
+Please continue providing your feedback!

 Learn About the Policies